 The two parties cooperate actively and are involved in the quest to make Äspö Research School a part of Nova Research and Development and at the same time broaden the school's research field.
-The recruitment of two new Ph.D. students has begun by professor Mats Åström.
-The Ph.D. students will be stationed at the Äspö HRL with a prolonged time for their studies by one year to continuously be able to participate in the geoscientific research on site.
+Two Ph.D. students will be recruited and stationed at the Äspö HRL with a prolonged time for their studies by one year to continuously be able to participate in the geoscientific research on site.